 As the first major improvement in 25 years, Fentress’ design recharges the outdated LAX International Terminal with a convenient and comfortable passenger experience.

-Los Angeles International Airport is the largest and busiest airport in the state of California and ranks among the top 10 in the world for total aircraft movements.
-As the largest international airport on the US’s west coast, LAX is considered the leading gateway between the US and Asia.
-It is also widely considered an eminent gateway to Latin America, Europe and Oceania with flights to over 75 domestic and 60 international destinations.
+Los Angeles International Airport (LAX) is the largest and busiest airport in California, and it ranks among the top 10 in the world for total aircraft movements.
+As the largest international airport on the U.S. West Coast, LAX is considered the primary gateway between the U.S. and Asia.
+Additionally, it serves as a key gateway to Latin America, Europe, and Oceania, with flights to over 75 domestic and 60 international destinations.

-The primary objective for the new Tom Bradley International Terminal was to transform America’s worst maligned terminal into a convenient, pleasant and iconic gateway that would be heralded the world over.
-The solutions devised toward this objective are innumerable and far reaching, and work collectively to:
+The primary goal of the new Tom Bradley International Terminal was to transform what had been one of America’s most criticized terminals into a convenient, pleasant, and iconic gateway recognized around the world.
+The solutions implemented to achieve this goal were numerous and comprehensive, aimed at:

-- ease the environmental impact of this monumental undertaking.
+- Reducing the environmental impact of this major project

 Award-Winning Design